Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

 Anaerobic Digester Tanks

-There are 6 anerobic digestion tanks that will receive and process manure and organic food resources.
-During anaerobic digestion, micro-organisms will break down the organic material within the combined feedstock in the absence of oxygen, producing two products: biogas and digestate.
-The anaerobic digestion process occurs at a temperature of 38oC over approximately 30-days.
-These fully enclosed tanks have double-layer membranes which will contain the biogas at low pressure as well as any odours that may result from the process.
-See the Anaerobic Digestion section of the FAQ page to learn more.
+Six (6) anerobic digestion tanks are proposed to receive and process manure and organic food resources feedstock.
+During anaerobic digestion, micro-organisms will break down the organic material within the combined feedstock, in the absence of oxygen, producing two products: biogas and digestate.
+The anaerobic digestion process will occur at a temperature of approximately 38oc over approximately 30-days.
+These fully enclosed tanks will be equipped with double-layer membranes to contain the biogas at low pressure as well as any odours that may result from the process.

 6